Lise Khokhlakov: Name

 Critics have noted the deliberate choice of the heroine's name and surname by Dostoevsky.
 As philologist Moisei Altman observed, the surname Khokhlakov is a modified version of the prototype's surname, Valentina Khokhryakova.
 According to philologist Valentina Vetlovskaya, the choice of the name was influenced by the portrayal of the heroine in the novel as Alyosha Karamazov's future fiancée.
 Although the name of the fiancée of Saint Alexius, Man of God, with whom the youngest Karamazov is associated in the novel, is not mentioned in Russian versions of his hagiography, some variants of spiritual verse refer to her as Katerina or Lizaveta.
 The name Lizaveta first appears in the novel in the chapter Believing Women, when one of the women, in response to Zosima's question about her child, says: "A girl, my light, Lizaveta".
 In the same chapter, Alexius, Man of God, is also first mentioned.

-The theory about the origin of the heroine's name is further confirmed in the chapter A Lady of Little Faith, where a conversation takes place between Lise, her mother, the landowner Khokhlakov, Alyosha Karamazov, and his spiritual father, Elder Zosima.
+The theory about the origin of the heroine's name is further confirmed in the chapter A Lady of Little Faith, where a conversation takes place between Lise, her mother, the landowner Khokhlakov, Alyosha Karamazov, and his spiritual father, Father Zosima.
 Vetlovskaya notes that this episode clearly suggests a connection between Alyosha and Alexius, Man of God, and between Lise and Lizaveta, the saint's fiancée and wife, with the elder's promise to send Alyosha appearing as a preliminary arrangement by the parents.
 This assumption is supported by Alyosha himself, who plans to marry Lise after leaving the monastery.